 The table below sets forth information concerning the resale of the shares of common stock by the selling stockholders upon exercise of stock options, if any.
-We will not receive any proceeds from the resale of the common stock by the selling stockholders; provided, however, we may receive funds if the stock options are exercised on a cash basis, which such funds, if any, will be utilized for working capital.
+The shares are to be used as collateral to provide interim financing for the Corporation.